miguelraz/miguelraz.github.io/blog/juliatorust.md

   - Tokio's story is not as simple as I had made it out to be so I cut some comments
 * `Alex Weech` helpfully suggested refactoring the original Julia Point code to be more similar to the Rust example.
 * `Daniel Menéndez` helpfully suggested adding `crates.io` or `lib.rs`
+* Thanks to `oliver` I also read about this post by Chris Lattner, author of LLVM, on the dangers of [undefined behaviour](https://blog.llvm.org/2011/05/what-every-c-programmer-should-know_14.html), to really scare you out of thinking you know what C is doing under the hood.